With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 With surgical extractions the use of a stitch or 2 is common as the gum tissue has been disrupted more than in a routine removal.
 These will usually be dissolvable.

-Surgical extractions performed within hospitals are normally completed by an oral maxillofacial surgeons.
-Specialists in procedures that involve the head and the neck, most are qualified in medicine and dentistry.
+Surgical extractions performed within hospitals are normally completed by an maxillofacial surgeons.
+Oral and maxillofacial surgeons are specialists in surgical procedures that involve the head and the neck, and most consultants are qualified in medicine and dentistry.

 If you are not too squeamish, then you may want to watch a video that actually shows a real world example of a wisdom tooth being removed.